TinkerTavern/NT-Bar/README.md

 background; a game screen with the specific game's content; and a game complete screen.
 This final screen either shows a single game win/lose screen, or a more comprehensive minigame complete screen, providing the user with a **bold** hint phrase, hinting towards the answer.

-# Building

-The majority of the code is built using Python Flask as a back end, and native HTML, JS and CSS for the front end, and thus doesn't need rebuilding and can be updated on-the-fly (particularly if the Flask Debug is set to True).
-However, the Tile Shift/Cypher games are built using React, and thus need to be built and copied prior to loading.
-This can be done by making any changes within `src/client/cypher-tile-shift/`, then running either `run_local.bat` or `run_local.sh` if running Windows or Linux/macOS respectively.
-The script should handle building the project and moving the respective files to their correct locations

 # Running